 We employed Mssrs.
-Saville, Seremet, Henley and Goethe pursuant to employment agreements during 2011.
-The agreements were entered into on January 2, 2011, and expire on January 1, 2016 (see further discussion below).
+Saville, Seremet, Henley and Bredow pursuant to employment agreements during 2012.
+Mr. Goethe was also employed pursuant to an employment agreement up to his resignation effective July 31, 2012.
+The agreements for Mssrs.
+Saville, Seremet, Henley and Goethe were entered into on January 2, 2011 and the agreement for Mr. Bredow was entered into on May 31, 2012.
+Mr. Henley's agreement was amended on May 31, 2012 to reflect the change in Mr. Henley's title and his minimum base salary.
+The employment agreements expire on January 1, 2016 (see further discussion below).

-Other than the applicable named executive officers' titles, minimum base salary amounts and NVR stock holding requirements, the material terms of the employment agreements that were in effect during 2011 are essentially the same and covered:
+Other than the applicable named executive officers' titles, minimum base salary amounts and NVR stock holding requirements, the material terms of the employment agreements that were in effect during 2012 are essentially the same and covered:

-Minimum base salaries:
+• Minimum base salaries:

-• Mr.Saville \$ 800,000
+• Mr. Saville \$800,000

-• Mr. Seremet \$ 475,000
+• Mr. Seremet \$475,000

-• Mr. Henley \$ 231,000
+• Mr. Henley \$300,000

-• Mr. Goethe \$ 350,000
+• Mr. Bredow \$220,000

-- Annual bonus eligibility up to 100% of base salary based on criteria determined by our Compensation Committee (see Compensation Discussion and Analysis Annual Cash Bonus above); - Eligibility to participate in our benefit plans at identical participation costs offered to all of our employees eligible to participate in those plans; - Eligibility to have reasonable business expenses reimbursed, subject to reimbursement policies to which all of our employees are subject equally; - The requirement of a continuous NVR stock holding requirement, as set forth under the Stock Ownership Guidelines section of the Compensation Discussion and Analysis above; - Severance payments due under various termination scenarios (see Potential Payments Upon Termination or Change of Control below for additional information);
+• Mr. Goethe \$350,000

-- Covenants not to compete with us (see Potential Payments Upon Termination or Change of Control below for additional information); and - Indemnification to the executives during the performance of their duties to the fullest extent permitted by the laws of the Commonwealth of Virginia.
+- Annual bonus eligibility up to 100% of base salary based on criteria determined by our Compensation Committee (see Compensation Discussion and Analysis Annual Cash Bonus above); - Eligibility to participate in our benefit plans at identical participation costs offered to all of our employees eligible to participate in those plans; - Eligibility to have reasonable business expenses reimbursed, subject to reimbursement policies to which all of our employees are subject equally; - The requirement of a continuous NVR stock holding requirement, as set forth under the Stock Ownership Guidelines section of the Compensation Discussion and Analysis above; - Severance payments due under various termination scenarios (see Narrative Disclosure of Termination and Change of Control Payments below for additional information); - Covenants not to compete with us (see Narrative Disclosure of Termination and Change of Control Payments below for additional information); and - Indemnification to the executives during the performance of their duties to the fullest extent permitted by the laws of the Commonwealth of Virginia.

-2011, 2010 and 2009 Compensation
+2012, 2011 and 2010 Compensation